Cathedral of Our Lady (Antwerp): Damage and later history

 During the night of 5–6 October 1533, the new church caught fire.
 The Antwerp mayor Lancelot II of Ursel is credited with playing a major part in the salvation of the church.
 Through his active help and coordination, the cathedral is said to have been saved from total ruin.
 Nevertheless, 57 altars had not been saved and went up in flames.
 Lancelot suffered serious injuries but survived the ordeal according to the letters of the Italian chronicler Francesco Guicciardini.
-The completion of the second tower was delayed due to the fire and was ultimate abandoned.
+The completion of the second tower was delayed due to the fire and was ultimately abandoned.
 The church was made the cathedral of the bishopric of Antwerp in 1559.
 It lost this title in 1801 during the period of French occupation of Belgium by the promulgation of the Concordat of 1801.
 It was made a cathedral again in 1961.

 During the Iconoclasm of 20 August 1566 (part of the Beeldenstorm at the start of the Eighty Years' War), Protestants destroyed a large part of the cathedral's interior.
 The eye-witness Richard Clough, a Welsh Protestant merchant then in Antwerp, wrote that the cathedral: "looked like a hell, with above 10,000 torches burning, and such a noise as if heaven and earth had got together, with falling of images and beating down of costly works, such sort that the spoil was so great that a man could not well pass through the church.
 So that in fine [short], I cannot write you in x sheets of paper the strange sight I saw there, organs and all destroyed."